Furfuryl alcohol: Resins, composites

 The primary use of furfuryl alcohol is as a monomer for the synthesis of furan resins.
 These polymers are used in thermoset polymer matrix composites, cements, adhesives, coatings and casting/foundry resins.
 Polymerization involves an acid-catalyzed polycondensation, usually giving a black cross-linked product.
 A highly simplified representation is shown below.

 Because of its low molecular weight, furfuryl alcohol can impregnate the cells of wood, where it can be polymerized and bonded with the wood by heat, radiation, and/or catalysts or additional reactants.
 The treated wood (e.g. "Kebony") has improved moisture-dimensional stability, hardness, and decay and insect resistance; catalysts can include zinc chloride, citric, and formic acid, as well as borates.

-Use as rocket propellant (fuel component)
+Rocket fuel

 Furfuryl alcohol has been used in rocketry as a fuel which ignites hypergolically (immediately and energetically in contact) with white fuming nitric acid or red fuming nitric acid oxidizer.
 The use of hypergolics avoids the need for an igniter.
+Mixtures of furfuryl alcohol and aniline in different proportions were used in American MGM-5 Corporal ballistic missile and WAC Corporal and Aerobee sounding rockets.
+Mixture of 41% of furfuryl alcohol, 41% of xylidine and 18% of methanol, called Furaline, was used in France for experimental rocket engines for aircraft, developed by SEPR.

 In late 2012, Spectra, a concept liquid rocket engine using white fuming nitric acid as the oxidizer to furfuryl alcohol fuel was static tested by Copenhagen Suborbitals.